Why It Is Important To Clean Your Dog’s Teeth

 The canine teeth are the place that I would start with teeth brushing anyway as they’re bigger and easier to get to.
 I would imagine that if there is plaque build up on their canine then there’s a chance that their back molars will have build up too.

 I suggest you brush little and often with the canines before you start working your way back to the molars.
-You don’t want to be brushing the gum line too much either as it can make it sore.
+You don’t want to be brushing the gum line too much as it can make it sore.

 Thank You, Anna